Markets

 Mentioned in this article

-Some Wall Street strategists view the software sell-off as excessive.
-A JPMorgan team led by Dubravko Lakos-Bujas suggested the market is pricing in worst-case disruption scenarios unlikely to materialize in the near term.
-They recommended increasing exposure to "higher quality and AI-resilient" stocks, naming Microsoft, Palo Alto Networks, ServiceNow, CrowdStrike, and Datadog.
+Some strategists believe the market reaction may be overextended.
+A team at JPMorgan, led by Dubravko Lakos-Bujas, suggested the selloff prices in worst-case disruption scenarios unlikely to materialize in the next three to six months.
+They pointed to the recent decline in the S&P 500 Software and Services Index and recommended increasing exposure to what they term "higher quality and AI-resilient" stocks, listing Microsoft, Palo Alto Networks (PANW), ServiceNow (NOW), CrowdStrike (CRWD), and Datadog (DDOG).
 Similarly, Morgan Stanley's Katy Huberty characterized the valuation pullback as "sentiment-driven, not fundamental."

 Related Articles